Dual AGNs: Precursors of Binary Supermassive Black Hole Formation and Mergers: Results

-Furthermore, in Fig. \ref{fig:dualfrac}, we focus exclusively on the fraction of dual AGNs relative to all AGNs in {\sc Romulus} compared with other simulations and observational results up to z = 2. {\sc Romulus} exhibits a higher fraction than all other simulations.
+\vida{Looking at the dual fraction values,} {\sc Romulus} exhibits a higher fraction than all other simulations.
 This can be attributed to {\sc Romulus} having a higher spatial resolution than the simulations mentioned, allowing it to resolve dual AGNs with separations of less than 1 kpc, as well as the fact that it has a sophisticated dynamical friction model that tracks SMBH dynamics and does not force them to merge when galaxies merge.
 Among other simulations, {\sc EAGLE} \citep{rosas-guevara2019} does not implement a dynamical friction model for SMBHs and reports dual AGNs with a minimum separation of 5 kpc. {\sc Horizon AGN} includes a dynamical friction model, but its merging criteria merge SMBHs with separations of less than 4 kpc \citep{volonteri2022dualagn}, thus not allowing for the resolution of duals below that separation. {\sc ASTRID} includes a dynamical friction model and also has a higher resolution than both {\sc EAGLE} and {\sc Horizon AGN}, with a spatial resolution of $\sim$ 1.4 kpc, and exhibits a higher fraction than the others \citep{chen2023astrid} as well.
 The observational results also suffer from the inability to resolve closely separated dual AGNs.
-All mentioned observational estimates \citep{liu2011,koss2012} as well as the theoretical estimates for upcomming AXIS surveys \citep{foord2023tracking} report separations of greater than 5 kpc .
-It's worth noting that if we limit our sample to duals with separations greater than 4 kpc, our dual AGN fraction (shown by a dashed blue line) decreases and aligns with other simulations and observational estimates.
-These results predict a substantial likelihood of dual AGNs motivating deep surveys and sensitive instruments capable of testing this prediction.
+All mentioned observational estimates \citep{liu2011,koss2012} as well as the theoretical estimates for upcomming AXIS surveys \citep{foord2023tracking} report \vida{results for AGN} separations of greater than 5 kpc.
+It's worth noting that if we limit our sample to duals with separations greater than 4 kpc, our dual AGN fraction (shown by a dashed blue line) decreases and agrees with other simulations and observational estimates. \vida{In our sample, 65\% of dual AGNs have separations of 0.5 - 4 kpc, while only 35\% are separated by 4 - 30 kpc.} These results predict a substantial number of dual AGNs with small separation; motivating deep surveys and sensitive instruments capable of testing this prediction.